 Lack of experience making decisions.
 If you don’t have a lot of life experience making decisions with high stakes, you might feel like you aren’t equipped for such a big task.
 You may secretly wish that someone would just do all the hard work of research for you and give you the type of career choice advice where someone just tells you what you should do.
 The problem with this fantasy would be that no one can possibly know you as well as you know yourself, and you are in the best position to know what path to take.

 Action Step(s): Practice making any decision is helpful to flexing the decision-making muscles.
 Start with smaller decisions that feel fairly straightforward, and build to more challenging decisions.
-Notice any patterns that seem to occur when you made decisions which which you were happy in the long run vs. decisions that you regretted later.
+Notice any patterns that seem to occur when you made decisions about which you were happy in the long run vs. decisions that you regretted later.
 Do more of what you know has a history of working well for you.

 Bad habit.
 Some clients come from family environments where anxiety and worry have become a bad habit.
 Others are just temperamentally more prone to worry and have to work harder than other clients to feel peaceful and optimistic.